 Most were also Cinema Studies, some were from the Film & TV department (which I was taking about half of my courses in at one point in time), some were from the secluded law school (who also crossed over into our school due to studying business law and the legality of entertainment things) and some were in computer programming (as that was also in our school…surprisingly).

-I never had to explain why I was pulling out a piece of paper mid-sentence to write something down, or why I was standing in-between the aisles of an old book store angling my camera toward the incoming light.
+I never had to explain why I was pulling out a piece of paper mid-sentence to write something down, or why I was standing in between the aisles of an old bookstore while angling my camera toward the incoming light.

-Just as Saeki sensei told Yatora, one of the benefits of attending an art school is witnessing firsthand what your peers are doing.
-Learning and sharing new techniques with one another, or competing in a friendly manner to both spur your art forward.
+Just as Saeki-sensei told Yatora, one of the benefits of attending an art school is witnessing firsthand what your peers are doing.
+Whether that be learning and sharing new techniques with one another, or competing in a friendly manner to spur your art forward.

-And just as my own professors told our year – you will be working with your peers after graduation.
-Most organizations have one or two alumni from my school.
+And just as my own professors told us, Yatora learned he would be working with his peers after graduation.
+In real life, I’ve since learned that most organizations have one or two alumni from my school.

 My old friends work for some of the bigger production studios, or museums (as I did for a time) – and a few people in my year are even famous actors, actresses, and directors and/ or producers.

-I know I’m talking a lot about my own personal experiences, and not enough about the anime – but just watching Yatora be so passionate about his art that he had a sketchbook kept tucked away made me happy.
+I know I’m talking a lot about my own personal experiences, and not enough about the anime, but just watching Yatora be so passionate about his art that he kept a sketchbook tucked away made me happy.

 Hearing Yatora’s conversation with Mori senpai about the merit of talent vs raw ability was fascinating.

-I was really reckless back then, and got it into my head that if I couldn’t get into the hardest school in the university with the lowest acceptance rate – that I was worthless as an artist and would give up.
+I was really reckless back then, and got it into my head that if I couldn’t get into the hardest school in the university with the lowest acceptance rate, that I was worthless as an artist, and would give up if I failed to get admitted to the school of my dreams.

 I don’t know how I did it, but the gamble paid off.